 Students in dormitories who are vaccinated may be in groups of up to six people without masks while stationary if all students in the group are in agreement about unmasking.
 If moving around or singing together inside, all students must be masked.

 Vaccinated non-student employees may remove masks in gatherings of up to six people, if all in the group are in agreement about unmasking.
 Employees who have filed with Human Resources (HR) for vaccine exemptions must continue to mask indoors at all times.
 This is consistent with the NY HERO Act, now activated by the Governor of New York State.

 This decision is consistent with the Public Health Alert published by the Dutchess County Department of Behavioral and Community Health and guidelines required by the NY HERO Act.

 Offices that need masks to keep on hand, may request them by submitting a ticket to Facilities.

 Visitors are allowed on campus; however, residence halls and campus buildings other than the Library, Francis Lehman Loeb Art Center, and the administrative areas of Main are on card swipe access and are only open to invited guests on a limited basis.
 Invited guests must mask indoors regardless of vaccination status.
-All visitors on admission tours require proof of vaccination or a negative COVID-19 test.
-All overnight guests must have proof of vaccination or negative COVID-19 test conducted within 72 hours of the visit.
+All visitors on admission tours must have proof of vaccination or a negative COVID-19 test.
+All overnight guests must fill out the overnight guest registration form and have proof of vaccination or negative COVID-19 test conducted within 72 hours of the visit.

 Invited events are allowed, with the following guidance: